ryanwaite28/promise-db/README.md

 });
 ```

-Calling IDB also returns a Promise, which resolves to a db wrapper -- a function object.
+Calling IDB also returns a `Promise`, which resolves to a db wrapper -- a function object.
 That Promise is stored in a `const` variable for later use.

 To do upgrades, switch `event.oldVersion`, with each case being whatever changes that you want: